lightninglabs/chantools/README.md

   -h, --help             Show this help message

 Available commands:
-  derivekey      Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup     Dump the content of a channel.backup file. dumpchannels   Dump all channel information from lnd's channel database. filterbackup   Filter an lnd channel.backup file and remove certain channels. fixoldbackup   Fixes an old channel.backup file that is affected by the lnd issue #3881 (unable to derive shachain root key). forceclose     Force-close the last state that is in the channel.db provided. rescueclosed   Try finding the private keys for funds that are in outputs of remotely force-closed channels. showrootkey    Extract and show the BIP32 HD root key from the 24 word lnd aezeed. summary        Compile a summary about the current state of channels. sweeptimelock  Sweep the force-closed state after the time lock has expired.
+  derivekey        Derive a key with a specific derivation path from the BIP32 HD root key. dumpbackup       Dump the content of a channel.backup file. dumpchannels     Dump all channel information from lnd's channel database. filterbackup     Filter an lnd channel.backup file and remove certain channels. fixoldbackup     Fixes an old channel.backup file that is affected by the lnd issue #3881 (unable to derive shachain root key). forceclose       Force-close the last state that is in the channel.db provided. genimportscript  Generate a script containing the on-chain keys of an lnd wallet that can be imported into other software like bitcoind. rescueclosed     Try finding the private keys for funds that are in outputs of remotely force-closed channels. showrootkey      Extract and show the BIP32 HD root key from the 24 word lnd aezeed. summary          Compile a summary about the current state of channels. sweeptimelock    Sweep the force-closed state after the time lock has expired.
 ```

 ## Commands